darknight2590/QBCore-Admin-Panel/README.md

 **Main Functionality:**
 - Admins will login using Discord (Will be checked via a discord role in a guild specified in the config file)
-- The panel will sync with the QBCore database and will have new tables to store information for the panel (Such as notes)
+- The panel will sync with the QBCore database and will have new tables to store information for the panel (Such as notes and staff strikes etc)
 <br>

 **To Do List**